QuantumIOT/qiot-io-cli/README.md

     --debug                        turn on debugging for this command --timestamps                   add timestamps to logs
     -v --verbose                   display maximal output

 ```

+One special note: Anywhere that a "thing_token" is specified as a command line argument,
+you may use the special symbol `@` to represent a "current thing" stored in the configuration file.
+This "current thing" can be captured automatically with the `qc register` command and the `--save` option.

 A few commands have command-specific options such as the following: